wp-plugins/simple-drop-cap/readme.txt

 Stable tag: 1.0
 License: GPLv2

 Simple drop cap plugin.
-Transform the first letter of a word into a drop cap simply by surrounding the [dropcap]word[/dropcap] with shortcode.
+Transform the first letter of a word into a drop cap simply by surrounding the word with [dropcap].

 == Description ==